 Does your site have a primary purpose or focus?

-Again, going back to the first point, your site’s content should have a primary purpose.
-We consider this an attack on sites that try to generalize and catch as many search queries on any topic as possible.
+This question refers to the site-wide nature of the HCU update.
+We argued it meant that site content should have an overarching purpose.
+We considered this an attack on sites that try to generalize and catch as many search queries on any topic as possible.

 Is the content primarily to attract people from search engines, rather than made for humans?

-So here, we think they are targeting thin content simply designed to capture traffic from a certain search query.
-Is it thin content without any images or rich formatting?
-I think these could be giveaway signs of a piece of content designed simply for search engines.
+For this question, we argued Google was targeting thin content simply designed to capture traffic from a certain search query.
+Content without any images or rich formatting, we argued, could be a red flag.

 Are you using extensive automation to produce content on many topics?

-We think this is targeting AI or mass page creators.
-Think creating lots of thin pages for areas you serve or scraping ‘People Also Ask’ in Google to create multiple pages or posts.
+We thought this question targeted AI or mass page creators.
+Creating lots of thin pages for areas you serve or scraping ‘People Also Ask’ in Google to create multiple pages or posts was a no-no.

 Does your content leave readers feeling like they need to search again to get better information from other sources?

-This question again targets thin content that doesn’t serve the user, so they have to click back and find another result.
-This could potentially be tracked with Analytics and bounce rate.
+We argued this question targeted thin content that doesn’t serve the user, so they have to click back and find another result.
+Obviously, that’s not helpful, so Google wants to avoid it.

 Are you writing to a particular word count because you’ve heard or read that Google has a preferred word count?
 (No, we don’t).

-Whilst we agree that we shouldn’t be blindly writing to word counts based on tools, we do need to understand that writing for certain search queries requires a certain amount of words to cover the topic.
+This question, we said, targeted users who are writing to specific word counts simply because a tool (like Surfer SEO) tells them to.
+While we agreed that we shouldn’t be blindly writing to word counts based on tools, we do need to understand that writing for certain search queries requires a certain amount of words to cover the topic.
 The best way to find out this word count in most cases is to check the word count of competing articles for the particular search query.